tasmaniski/laminas-config-helper/README.md

 # ZF2 Config Helper
-Simple and small lib. for reading a config content in Controllers and Views files.
+Simple and small lib. for reading a config content in all Controllers and all Views files.

 ## Install